 Abstract.

 Climate variability in the North Atlantic influences processes such as hurricane activity and droughts.
 Global model simulations have identified aerosol-cloud interactions (ACIs) as an important driver of sea surface temperature variability via surface aerosol forcing.
-However, ACIs are a major cause of uncertainty in climate forcing; therefore, caution is needed in interpreting the results from coarse-resolution, highly parameterized global models.
+However, ACIs are a major cause of uncertainty in climate forcing, therefore caution is needed in interpreting the results from coarse resolution, highly parameterized global models.

-Here, we separate and quantify the components of the surface shortwave effective radiative forcing (ERF) due to aerosol in the atmosphere-only version of the UK Earth System Model (UKESM1) and evaluate the cloud properties and their radiative effects against observations.
-We focus on a northern region of the North Atlantic (NA) where stratocumulus clouds dominate (denoted the northern NA region) and a southern region where trade cumulus and broken stratocumulus dominate (southern NA region).
+Here we separate and quantify the components of the surface shortwave effective radiative forcing (ERF) due to aerosol in the atmosphere-only version of the UK Earth System Model (UKESM1) and evaluate the cloud properties and their radiative effects against observations.
+We focus on a northern region of the North Atlantic (NA) where stratocumulus clouds dominate (denoted the northern NA region) and a southern region where trade cumulus and broken stratocumlus dominate (southern

+10 NA region).
 Aerosol forcing was diagnosed using a pair of simulations in which the meteorology is approximately fixed via nudging to analysis; one simulation has pre-industrial (PI) and one has present-day (PD) aerosol emissions.
-This model does not include aerosol effects within the convective parameterization (but aerosol does affect the clouds associated with detrainment) and so it should be noted that the representation of aerosol forcing for convection is incomplete.
+This model does not include aerosol effects within the convective parameterization (but aerosol does affect the cloud associated with detrainment) and so it should be noted that the representation of aerosol forcing for convection is incomplete.

-Contributions to the surface ERF from changes in cloud fraction ( $f_c$ ), in-cloud liquid water path (LWPic) and droplet number concentration ( $N_d$ ) were quantified.
-Over the northern NA region, increases in $N_d$ and LWPic dominate the forcing.
-This is likely because the already-high $f_c$ there reduces the chances of further large increases in $f_c$ and allows cloud brightening to act over a larger region.
-Over the southern NA region, increases in $f_c$ dominate due to the suppression of rain by the additional aerosols.
-Aerosol-driven increases in macrophysical cloud properties (LWPic and $f_c$ ) will rely on the response of the boundary layer parameterization, along with input from the cloud microphysics scheme, which are highly uncertain processes.
+Contributions to the surface ERF from changes in cloud fraction (f_c) , in-cloud liquid water path (LWP{ic}) and droplet 15 number concentration (N_d) were quantified.
+Over the northern NA region increases in N_d and LWP{ic} dominate the forcing.
+This is likely because the already high f_c there precludes reduces the chances of further large increases in f_c and allows cloud brightening to act over a larger region.
+Over the southern NA region increases in f_c dominate due to the suppression of rain by the additional aerosols.
+Aerosol-driven increases in macrophysical cloud properties $(LWP{ic} \text{ and } f_c)$ will rely on the response of the boundary layer parameterization, along with input from the cloud microphysics scheme, which are highly uncertain contributor, suggesting that trade cumulus clouds are created in response to increases in aerosol.
+The creation of near-overcast